tripal/tripal/docs/dev_guide/custom_field/custom_widget.rst

     // Validate your data here
     //...

+    //...
+    // Determine the subject_id, object_id and type_id based on user input.
+    // User input is found in $form_state['values'].
+    //...

     // If we have all the keys then set the columns as in the obi__organism ex. if ($subject_id && $object_id && $type_id) {
       // Set all chado fields to their values.